parijat0904114/d1g1t_assignment/README.md

 To run unit tests, 'python manage.py test'

+Note that, there is no external db required to test this project.
+Django comes with a light weight sqlite database.
+We will be utilizing the db.

 # Solution/Algorithm:

 Only a superuser can create other django users and teams.
 A member will be created with that django user id and team id.
 A member will also have a token created